rashidwassan/today-i-learned/devops/docker.md

 - Difficult to manage large number of containers.
 - Not a good solution for GUI rich applications.
 - Docker is suitable only if development and testing environments are same.

+## Docker Ecosystem

+### Docker Client
+- Where we will code & create a docker file.
+- It is used to communicate with docker daemon.
+- Communication can be through CLI or REST API.

+### Docker Daemon/Server
+- Where Docker Engine resides.
+- Builds and runs images.
+- It runs on the host OS.

+### Docker Hub / Docker Registry
+- The place where all the images are stored.
+- Registeries can be public (AKA Docker Hub) or private.
+- Private registeries are only accessible within an entreprise.

+### Docker Host
+- Sits on a very lower level in docker ecosystem.
+- It provides the enviroment to run docker applications.